Control Panel Troubleshooting

-This is a common problem as it can occur due to numerous issues including incorrect wiring if you wired your own panel, incorrect BOIL or HLT PID settings, incorrectly using the PID, a defective part, or a combination of these.
-If you wired your own and supplied your own parts instead of using one of our control panel kits then the problem may also be due to an incorrect or incompatible part.
+This is a common problem as it can occur due to numerous issues including incorrect wiring (if you wired your own panel), incorrect BOIL or HLT PID settings, incorrectly using the PID, a defective part or cable, or a combination of these.
+If you supplied your own parts instead of using one of our control panel kits then the problem may also be due to an incorrect or incompatible part.

 PIDs are used in our control panels to tell the heating elements when to turn on and off.
 There are various settings that must be initially set.
 See our Control Panel (Setup) guide for the correct PID settings.
 These only need to be set once.
 Unless you think you (or someone else) inadvertently changed some of these settings there should be no reason to have to view or change the PID settings.

 STEP 3: Ensure the PID buttons are used correctly

 PIDs can be set to work in AUTOMATIC mode, MANUAL mode, or both:

 - AUTOMATIC mode (BOIL and HLT): The brewer sets the target temperature and the PID intelligently fires as required to heat up and hold at that temperature based on what the temperature probe sees.
 Automatic mode is used in the HLT to maintain specific temperatures and in the BOIL to do lower temperature hop stands (steeps).

 - MANUAL mode (BOIL only): The brewer sets the power (0-100%) and the PID fires on and off continuously to maintain that level of power.
 Temperature is not used.
 The water or wort heats up to boiling and stays there.
 Manual mode is used in the BOIL to maintain the desired boil vigor based on batch size and brewer preference.